Choose an App Provider that Works for You

 You need to set reasonable expectations for your app.

 - People download less than an app a month.

 - Outside of social media apps, people aren't really engaging in-app.

-- Church apps are rarely used, averaging less than four minutes a week of engagement for active users (about ten if sermons are online).
+- Church apps are used less than four minutes a week.

 Every church context is different.

 If you can launch an app effectively and get it to a 70% saturation rate within six months, you can do anything you want with it.
 But that's not the norm.
 Most churches start slow and scale 5% new growth month over month.
 That's good too.
 But every church is different.
 What works for one, will not work for the other.
 This is something you need to consider when you get ready to launch your new church app, or make the switch to a new church app provider.
 The marketplace is crowded, and every platform offers the same basic core features: sermon audio and video, integrated giving, notes, rss feeds, and notes.
 This is all core, but the issue comes down to how different platforms leverage each of their core components.

 While church app providers focus on the overall customer experience, customers tend to focus on the things that mater to them.
 They are therefore drawn to the things that make each provider unique.